If you recently began experiencing non-work related, lower back pain and are not sure what to do next, contact the Back Pain Triage Program.

 When in doubt, call us.
 We can help determine whether you should come in or take other measures.

 However, this program is for non-work related acute lower back pain.
 If you think your pain is work-related, please contact Occupational Health Service.

 "I was taking Ibuprofen regularly to help with the pain, especially during flare-ups.
 At the end of my evaluation, I couldn’t believe my pain was gone but was even happier that I was in control of my back pain by learning how to “move in the right direction” so I can treat my own back pain in the future."

 - Back Pain Triage Program participant with a 1 year history of mild low back pain that started after changing his workout routine

 "I couldn’t believe I had back pain – I thought I was too young to have it and was scared it might be permanent.
 I don’t like taking medications but the pain was so bad I was walking funny.
 It was a huge relief that my pain improved within just 30 minutes of movement and I was so glad to get a PT referral and not a pain medication prescription."

-- Back Pain Triage patient with 5 days of back pain; patient was unable to identify a cause of the pain
+- Back Pain Triage participant with 5 days of back pain; participant was unable to identify a cause of the pain

 Acute on chronic pain: